nguyencatpham/resume/README.md

 ### VEriK Systems - Senior Software Engineer (07/2020-12/2022)

 **Home-Awareness (Wi-Fi Motion Sensing, Fall, Sleep Detection)** (10/2021 - 12/2022)
-- Lead a group of 5 to build a device server for Home-Awareness for millions of users.
+- Lead a team of 5 to build Home-Awareness sensing servers for millions of users.

 *Role*: Architect, Developer, and Develop Cloud (IaC) for deployment.
 Work directly with clients to gather requirements, propose solutions, and report.